Infrared Thermography with Pinnacle Inspections

 Air leakage and Moisture intrusion issues in homes and buildings often go unnoticed simply because we cannot see them.
 That is unless infrared, or thermal imaging is used.
 Thermal imaging with Pinnacle has become widely accepted as a ‘must have’ tool for building inspections, forensic inspections and weatherization.

-Pinnacle utilizes infrared thermal imaging because it provides a fast and accurate way to pinpoint and document exact locations of problems.
+Pinnacle utilizes infrared thermal imaging because it provides a fast and accurate way to pinpoint and exact locations of problems.

-Perhaps the most valuable part of infrared inspection is the ability to document and report findings.
+Perhaps the most valuable part of infrared inspection is the ability to and report findings.
 All of our Inspections and Reports often include IR technology that combines an infrared image with a visual image for enhanced identification, analysis and reporting.
 By incorporating the visual reference image, clients and/or contractors can easily relocate problems after an inspection is complete.

 Air leakage inspections